clamsproject/clams-python/documentation/introduction.rst

 HTTP webapp
 ^^^^^^^^^^^
-To be integrated into the CLAMS appliance, a CLAMS app needs to serve as a webapp.
+To be integrated into CLAMS workflow engines, a CLAMS app needs to serve as a webapp.
 Once your application class is ready, you can use :class:`clams.restify.Restifier` to wrap your app as a `Flask <https://palletsprojects.com/p/flask/>`_-based web application.

 .. code-block:: python